Update 10.3.22: this call for papers ended a while ago. I will revise this page soon.

 In partnership with Palgrave Communications, I am inviting submissions to (and editing) a peer-reviewed collection of research and review articles on the ‘politics of evidence-based policymaking’.
 Our aim is to learn from many disciplinary and practitioner perspectives about how to maximize the use of evidence in politics and policymaking.
 It will complement an existing series, Scientific advice to governments, and help establish a hub for open access academic discussion of evidence and policy.
-In this extended blog post, I describe the context to the new series and the articles that we would like to publish.
+In this extended blog post, I describe the context to the new series, the articles in print, and the articles that we would like to publish.
 For more on EBPM, see my blog page.

 Many academics and scientists bemoan the inevitability of ‘policy based evidence’ rather than ‘evidence based policy’ or ‘evidence based policymaking’.

-Some express the naïve view that policymakers should think like scientists and/ or that evidence-based policymaking should be more like a caricature of evidence-based medicine in which everyone supports the same hierarchy of evidence.
+Some express the view that policymakers should think like scientists and/ or that evidence-based policymaking should be more like a caricature of evidence-based medicine in which everyone supports the same hierarchy of evidence.
 Others try to work out how they can improve the supply of scientific evidence or set up new institutions to get policymakers to pay more attention to it.

-Yet, a more pragmatic solution is to work out how and why policymakers demand information, and the political and complex policymaking context in which they operate.
+A more pragmatic solution is to work out how and why policymakers demand information, and the political and complex policymaking context in which they operate.
 Only then can we produce evidence-based strategies based on how the world works rather than how we would like it to work.

 This new strategy has profound implications for scholars trying to maximize the use of their preferred forms of evidence in policy and policymaking: